paulmarrington/Unity-Documentation/CustomAssets/index.md

 #### Drivers
 A driver is a MonoBehaviour that is designed to listen for custom asset changes and interact with other components of a game object directly.
 If you are passing information, the method must be in the ***Dynamic Data*** section.

+Add them to the Inspector view by dragging them in or using the menu ***Component/CustomAssets/Name of Driver***.

 <img src="Image-FillAmount-Driver.png" width="75%" alt="Sample CustomAsset.FloatDriver">

 Triggers are the exception and can use methods from ***Static Parameters***.